-A-Level Music leads not only to traditional careers in teaching, composing and performing, but also working in what is now the second biggest visible industry in the country.
-The course covers a wide range of musical genres and periods whilst developing your skills in composing, performing and analysis to the highest level.
+A-Level Music leads not only to traditional careers in teaching, composing and performing, but also working in what is now the second-biggest visible industry in the country.
+The course covers a wide range of musical styles, cultures and periods whilst developing your skills in composing, performing and analysis to the highest level.

-Results in A-level Music have been extremely high in recent years with 100% pass rate Grades A-B for the past two years.
-Students often go onto study Music at university with recent destinations including Music courses at Nottingham and Cardiff.
+Results in A-level Music have been extremely high in recent years with 100% pass Grade A*-A in 2022.
+Students often go onto study Music at university.

 What will I learn on this course?

-COMPONENT 2 (COMPOSING) – one 4-minute composition, either to a brief set by Edexcel or a free choice and one 2-minute Technical Study.
+COMPONENT 2 (COMPOSING) – One 4-minute free choice composition and one 2-minute Technical Study.
 Total time across both submissions must be a minimum of 6 minutes.

-COMPONENT 3 (APPRAISING) – You will study 3 set works in 6 different areas of study: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions and New Directions.
-Assessment is through a 2 hour examination in the summer of Year 13 testing knowledge of the set works, aural dictation skills and the ability to compare and contrast familiar and unfamiliar pieces.
+COMPONENT 3 (APPRAISING) – You will study 13 set works across 6 different areas of study: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions and New Directions.
+Assessment is through a 2h15 examination in the summer of Year 13 testing knowledge of the set works, aural dictation skills and the ability to compare and contrast familiar and unfamiliar pieces.

 How will I be assessed for this course?